cloudify-cosmo/docs.getcloudify.org/content/developer/writing_plugins/packaging-your-plugin.md

 # Install Wagon Package

-In order to install wagon within virtualenv use `pip`:
+In order to install the Wagon package within virtualenv use `pip`:
 ```
 source <path to virtualenv>/bin/activate
 pip install wagon==0.11.0